raspberrypilearning/sensehat-scratch-mp3-player/en/step_2.md

 --- /task ---

 --- task ---
 Within the **More Blocks** menu, find the `set pixel`{:class="blockmoreblocks"} block.
-By using the `pick random`{:class="blockoperators"} block, you can set random pixel positions and random colours within the loop to make your Sense HAT sparkle
+By using the `pick random`{:class="blockoperators"} block, you can set random pixel positions and random colours within the loop to make your Sense HAT sparkle, by choosing LEDs on the SenseHAT to light up (numbers between 0 and 7 on the 8x8 grid), and the amount of red, green and blue to colour the pixels (numbers between 0 and 255).

 ```blocks
 when flag clicked